-The reason behind this name is that they are baked at low heat for a very long time, to the point some may forget about them already.
+The reason behind this name is that these yummy French-originated cookies are baked at low heat for a very long time, to the point some may forget about them already.

 However, some prefer the name “meringue kisses” more as these cookies remind them of their first kiss for its melt-in-your-mouth texture and light sweetness.